microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 ### Observation change notifications

-To enable applications to respond to changes in the observer's understanding of the environment, the next step is to send the observation change notifications.
+To enable applications to respond to changes in the data provider's understanding of the environment, the next step is to send the observation change notifications.

 The example of the [`SpatialObjectMeshObserver`](xref:Microsoft.MixedReality.Toolkit.SpatialObjectMeshObserver.SpatialObjectMeshObserver)